RSB could not exist without its members.

 The draft roadmap will now be revised based on the feedback received during the workshop as the roadmap gets closer to finalisation.
 Key to the roadmap’s success will be engaging with policymakers to lay the groundwork for the necessary policy frameworks to support its implementation.

-RSB’s work in Ethiopia is powered by Boeing’s Global Engagement portfolio under the Fuelling the Sustainable Bioeconomy project.
+RSB’s work in Ethiopia is powered by The Boeing Company under the Fuelling the Sustainable Bioeconomy project.